42BV/rest-convention/07-documentation.md

 ## Practice

 Both tools are actively used in projects, but Spring REST docs is preferred.
 There is a clear difference between both tools.
 Swagger guesses how your controller should be used, while Spring REST docs allows you to demonstrate the usage in a unit test.
-Spring REST docs will result in a much clearer and relevant document, which also stays acurate over code changes.
+Spring REST docs will result in a much clearer and relevant document, staying acurate during code changes.

 # Document